 The Under 5s clinic has around 50/60 consultations each week.

 An ‘ART’ lab

-This has been developed to help those who are diagnosed with HIV.
+This was established in 2018 with USAID money funding to serve those who are diagnosed with HIV.
 Of those tested at the clinic, 8/10 individuals are found HIV positive, meaning this expansion is invaluable.

 The Mutaba Health Clinic owns the entire plot, leaving room for further expansion.